 About me

-I'm a forty-something bloke, proud father, Ducatista, petrolhead, and general oddball.
-But above all else, I'm a passionate motorcyclist.
-I love hitting the open road on my beloved bike and feeling the wind in my face.
-I've already made many friends through my love of bikes.
+I am a forty-something bloke, proud father, Ducatista, petrolhead, and a bit of an oddball.
+Above all else, I am a passionate motorcyclist.
+There is nothing quite like hitting the open road on my beloved bikes, feeling the wind in my face, and connecting with others who share the same passion.
+Over the years, I have made countless friends through my love of motorcycling.

-I currently live in Sheffield, South Yorkshire, a city that is surrounded by breathtaking scenery and picturesque roads, making it an excellent place for a passionate rider like myself.
-I love nothing more than exploring the winding roads and hills surrounding the city, and I feel very lucky to live in such a beautiful part of the country.
+I currently live in Sheffield, South Yorkshire, a city surrounded by breathtaking scenery and incredible roads.
+It is the perfect place for someone like me who loves exploring winding routes and rolling hills.
+I feel incredibly lucky to call this beautiful part of the country home and to have these roads as my playground.

 Music